 In ion exchange chromatography a positively charged matrix is called an anion-exchanger because it binds negatively charged ions (anions).
-Anion exchangers can be 40 ments, the silica is glass.
-Supports may further include, but classified as either weak or strong.
+Anion exchangers can be 40 classified as either weak or strong.
 The charge group on a weak anion exchanger is a weak base, which becomes deprotonated and, therefore, loses its charge at high pH.
-DEAE-cellulose is an example of a weak anion exchanger, where the amino group can be positively charged below pH 45 of about 9 and gradually loses its charge at higher pH values.
+DEAE-cellulose is an example of a weak anion exchanger, where the amino group can be positively charged below pH ${45}$ of about 9 and gradually loses its charge at higher pH values.
 A strong anion exchanger, on the other hand, contains a strong base, which remains positively charged throughout the pH range normally used for ion exchange chromatography (pH 1-14).
 Anion exchangers provide the best results ${50}$ when the pH value of the buffer is 1.5-2 higher than the pI value of the protein.
 Lowering the pH value shortens the retention time with anion exchangers.
 Increasing the ionic strength of the counter ion shortens the retention time (with anion and cation exchangers).